Jim Presley: Professional career

 In 1985, the Mariners finished in last place, but Presley provided power with 28 home runs and a .275 batting average.
 In 1986, he was selected to the All-Star team, but he did not see any action at third base behind Wade Boggs and Brook Jacoby.
 That season, Presley became the second player in MLB history to hit two walk-off grand slams in the same season, following Cy Williams in 1926.
 In 1987, both his power numbers (24 home runs, and batting average of .247) dipped.
 Presley also had a career-high 107 RBIs and led the American League in assists by a third baseman.
-In 1990, Seattle traded Presley to the Atlanta Braves in exchange for pitcher Gary Eave and minor league infielder Ken Pennington.
+In January 1990, Seattle traded Presley to the Atlanta Braves in exchange for pitcher Gary Eave and minor league infielder Ken Pennington.
 Presley was only in Atlanta for one season and signed with the San Diego Padres as a free agent in 1991.
 He only appeared in 20 games for San Diego and then was on the move again, signing with the Texas Rangers.
 Presley never played at the major league level for Texas, instead playing for their Triple-A farm club, the Oklahoma City 89ers.

 While playing for Seattle, Presley set the team record for most home runs hit by a third baseman, later surpassed by Kyle Seager.
 He also held the franchise record with 8 walk-off hits, since surpassed by Mitch Haniger.